Urgent Injunctions in Australia: When You Need the Court to Act Fast

 This guide explains how urgent injunctions work in Queensland commercial disputes, covering the Queensland state courts under the Uniform Civil Procedure Rules 1999 (Qld) and the Federal Court of Australia under the Federal Court Rules 2011 (Cth).
 It covers the legal tests, the different types of injunctive relief available and the practical steps for obtaining an order.

 Need urgent injunctive relief?
 Contact Astris Law immediately on (07) 3519 5616.
 We handle emergency commercial litigation including ex parte applications, freezing orders and urgent interlocutory relief.
+When the court needs to act fast, you need a Brisbane litigation team for urgent injunctions that already knows the duty judge process.

 What Is an Injunction?